BigBossBooling/PrometheusProtocol/README.md

 createSovereignIdentity();

-For a deeper dive into the SDK's capabilities, start with our comprehensive guides:

-Getting Started Guide

-Developer Guides

-5.0 Explore the Documentation
+Explore the Documentation
 This repository is structured as a comprehensive wiki.
-Use these documents as your guide to understanding and building with the Prometheus Protocol.
+Use these documents as your guide:

 Getting Started: The primary entry point for new developers.

-Developer Guides: Practical, task-oriented tutorials for common use cases.
+Developer Guides: Practical, task-oriented tutorials for both the AI Toolkit and the Identity SDK.

-API Reference: High-level documentation for the core SDK modules.
+API Reference: High-level documentation for the core modules.

 Architecture & Core Protocols: A deep dive into the "why" behind our design decisions.

-Community & Contribution: Learn how to contribute to the protocol and join the community.
+Community & Contribution: Learn how to contribute to the protocol.

-6.0 Contributing
+Contributing
-We welcome and encourage contributions from the community.
-Please see our Contribution Guide for details on coding standards, testing requirements, and the process for submitting pull requests.
+We welcome contributions from fellow architects.
+Please see our Contribution Guide for details on coding standards, testing requirements, and our pull request process.

-7.0 License
+License
 The Prometheus Protocol is licensed under the MIT License.

+This protocol is being meticulously engineered by Josephis K. Wade, leveraging the extraordinary capabilities and collaborative environment of Google's advanced AI systems.